jameshfisher/jameshfisher.com/_posts/2017-02-09-how-to-wake-up-earlier.md

   - productivity
   - personal
 taggedAt: '2024-03-26'
+summary: >-
+  To wake up earlier, set a physical alarm in a location away from the bed, and schedule early meetings to create firm deadlines for your day.
 ---

 To understand how to change my routine, I should first understand how my previous routine was governed.